kaz-utashiro/greple-wordle/README.md

 # NAME

-App::Greple::wordle - It's new $module
+App::Greple::wordle - world module for greple

 # SYNOPSIS

-    use App::Greple::wordle;
+greple -Mwordle

 # DESCRIPTION

-App::Greple::wordle is ...
+App::Greple::wordle is a greple module which implements wordle game.
+Correctness is checked by regular expression.

+# BUGS

+Wrong position character is colored yellow always, even if it is colored green in other position.

+# AUTHOR

+Kazumasa Utashiro

 # LICENSE

-Copyright (C) Kazumasa Utashiro.
+Copyright 2022 Kazumasa Utashiro.

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

-# AUTHOR

-Kazumasa Utashiro <kaz@utashiro.com>